-Moving your baby from a crib to a bed can be a big, and somewhat scary time of their lives.
-Both for them, as yes it’s a new bed.
+Moving your baby from a crib to a bed can be a big and somewhat scary time of their lives.
+Both for them, as yes it’s a new bed for your toddler.
 And for you.
 Because you want to get them the absolute best bed (and sleeping environment).

-Of course, this means making them comfortable and giving them enough space to grow into (so you don’t have to replace the bed next year).
+Of course, this means making them comfortable and giving them enough space to grow into (so you don’t have to replace the toddler bed next year).
 But it also means taking their health into account.
+Which is why a non-toxic toddler bed is so important, right?

 For me, that meant finding a bed that was both safe and non-toxic.
 After all, you never quite know what you are getting with beds today.